The Phases of the Employee Lifecycle

 A pre-boarding program encompasses any engagement with the employee before their first day.
 This short time frame is an opportune moment to start the employee-employer relationship on a positive note.
 It can be as easy as allowing new employees to engage with their line manager, or sending them a welcome message prior to their first day.
 Forming a comprehensive pre-boarding plan is a great way to jumpstart your employee's experience, right from the very beginning.
 Check out one of our previous blog posts on pre-boarding for some tips.

 Much like pre-boarding, a bad onboarding experience can ruin the beginning of what could have been a great relationship.
-However, a positive onboarding program covering set up of technology, introductions and company briefings can set an employee up for success.
+However, a positive onboarding program covering set-up of technology, introductions and company briefings can set an employee up for success.

-4. Employee Engagement and Development
+4. Engagement and Employee Development Stage

 This is perhaps the most forgotten or neglected phase of the lifecycle due to its carryover to other phases.
 When settled into their roles, employers and their employees should have a plan for engagement and development that can include professional or personal growth.